 Material Efficiency calculations are applied to the whole job, not individual runs.
 This means manufacturing a large batch of items will still give some reduction on Assembly Arrays instead of being simply negated.
 The formula is as such:

 Job Material = Blueprint required material * Material Reduction factor

 The results are subject to the following limitations:

-- Whole and single items will not be affected by this calculation.
+- Whole and single items, as in "1 unit needed per production run", will not be affected by this calculation.
 This is most relevant for Tech I items required for the manufacturing of Tech II variants.
-For example, building 10 Paladins will still require 10 Apocalypse if you have a 10% ME, not 9.
+For example, building 10 Paladins will always require 10 Apocalypse, independent of any Material Efficiency bonuses applying to the job.